krother/machine_learning/knn/README.rst

    **To make a prediction for a new data point:**

+   1. Choose the hyperparameter *k*
-   1. Calculate the distance of the new data point to all training data points
+   2. Calculate the distance of the new data point to all training data points
-   2. Identify the *k* closest ones by a distance metric
+   3. Identify the *k* closest ones by a distance metric
-   3. Calculate the most frequent target value (classification) or their average (regression)
+   4. Calculate the most frequent target value (classification) or their average (regression)
-   4. Output the result of 3 as a prediction
+   5. Output the result of step 3 as a prediction

 Distance Metrics